 Since our inception, we have incurred significant operating losses.
-Our net loss was \$161.4 million for the year ended December 31, 2019 and \$132.7 million for the year ended December 31, 2018.
-As of December 31, 2019, we had an accumulated deficit of \$453.5 million.
+Our net loss was \$51.0 million for the year ended December 31, 2020 and \$161.4 million for the year ended December 31, 2019.
+As of December 31, 2020, we had an accumulated deficit of \$504.5 million.
 We expect to incur significant expenses and operating losses for the foreseeable future as we advance our drug candidates from discovery through preclinical and clinical development.
 In addition, our drug candidates, even if they are approved by regulatory agencies for marketing, may not achieve commercial success.
-We may also not be successful in pursuing strategic alternatives, including identifying and consummating transactions with third-party partners, to further develop, obtain marketing approval for and/or commercialize our drug candidates or ESKATA.
+We may also not be successful in pursuing strategic alternatives, including identifying and consummating transactions with third-party partners, to further develop, obtain marketing approval for and/or commercialize our drug candidates.
 Furthermore, we have incurred and expect to continue to incur significant costs associated with operating as a public company, including legal, accounting, investor relations and other expenses.
 As a result, we will need substantial additional funding to support our continuing operations.

-We have historically financed our operations primarily with sales of our convertible preferred stock, as well as net proceeds from our initial public offering, or IPO, in October 2015, and subsequent public offerings of, and a private placement of, our common stock.
-In the near term, we expect to finance our operations through the sale of equity, debt financings or other capital sources, including potential partnerships with other companies or other strategic transactions.
+We have historically financed our operations primarily with sales of equity securities and incurring indebtedness in the form of loans from commercial lenders.
+In the near term, we expect to finance our operations through these and other capital sources, including potential partnerships with other companies or other strategic transactions.
 We may be unable to raise additional funds or enter into such other agreements or arrangements when needed on commercially acceptable terms, or at all.
 If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back or discontinue the development of one or more of our drug candidates.